 All students are expected to know and practice the Positive Behaviours for Learning (PB4L) at all times.
-To assist with learning the behaviour, all students will participate in PB4L lessons as part of their Stage assemblies and at appropriate times during regular classes.
-The behaviours taught are also reinforced via newsletters and through signage around the school.
+To assist with learning the behaviour, all students will participate in PB4L lessons during Homeroom.
+The behaviours taught are also reinforced through signage around the school.

 Students are supported in developing and maintaining appropriate behaviours, through familiarising themselves with the Kingscliff High School behaviour flowchart as well as positive reinforcement from their teachers.
 Kingscliff High School has a range of strategies for rewarding students who consistently apply the Positive Behaviour for Learning values.
-For further information, please do not hesitate to contact a member of the PB4L team or the Deputy Principal.
+For further information, please do not hesitate to contact Michelle Rosser - Deputy Principal.